EEGManyPipelines

 Italy

-I am a Senior Assistant Professor at the University of Messina.
+I am an Associate Professor at the University of Messina.
 I use brain stimulation, EEG, kinematics and behavioral measures - often in combination - to investigate motor cognition in healthy participants and clinical populations (e.g. patients with movement disorders).

 Wellcome Centre for Integrative Neuroimaging, University of Oxford